Commentary on Psalm 2 – Messiah’s Grand Conclusion

 When we look into our own hearts, our own rebellion, our own desire to be free of the bonds of the Lord.
 When we consider the truth.
 The Lord indeed has wisely instructed us in the way we should go and to treat His beloved Son with a kiss of affection.
 We know this, yet how often we find ourselves still rebelling and still desiring to go our own way.
 If we know ourselves, we have to say along with the Apostle Paul, “I am the chief of sinners.”

-Considering all this, does a statement of “the blessed” not seem out of place.
+Considering all this, does a statement of “the blessed” not seem out of place?

 The final line in this Psalm takes an abrupt turn.

 Not only out of place but also abrupt.
 After warning, “And you perish in the way, when His wrath is kindled but a little, “comes the description of “the blessed.”
-As we learned above, this is a statement about a group of people, “the blessed,” who they are and not about what they do to become blessed.
+As we learned above, this is a statement about a group of people, “the blessed,” about who they are and not about what they do to become blessed.
 For, how can I the chief of sinners join with “the blessed?”

-A careful study of Psalm 1 verse 1, where we are introduced to the blessed man, the one who does not walk, stand or sit in the counsel, way or seat of the ungodly, comes to the same conclusion.
+A careful study of Psalm 1 verse 1, where we are introduced to the Blessed man, the one who does not walk, stand or sit in the counsel, way or seat of the ungodly, comes to the same conclusion.
 In Psalm 1:1, unlike Psalm 2:12, we are told that the blessed man is blessed because of what he does not do and, thus, because of what he does.
 Psalm 1 verse 1, is also a normative sentence but the subject is described as an individual and there is an additional Hebrew word “aser,” a relative pronoun, which can be used to express condition.
-The Blessed Man of Psalm One is blessed as a result of His obedience to the the King, leading to the same conclusion.
-If I am honest, I must acknowledge my failure in fulfilling these criteria of blessedness.
+The Blessed Man of Psalm One is blessed as a result of, on the condition of His obedience to the the King, leading to the same conclusion.
+If I am honest, I must acknowledge my failure in fulfilling these conditions of blessedness.
 How can I the chief of sinners hope to ever be with the Blessed Ones?
 Thus, the last line of Psalm 2, a statement of blessedness and trust, is an abrupt and extreme contrast to the rest of the Psalm.

 The final line in this Psalm is the conclusion of the whole matter.

 Those who stand against the anointed King may think they are happy.
 If they do, then they do not understand true happiness.
 True happiness is happiness that will last and even more than last, continually spring forth like a fountain of water, springing up into everlasting life.
 (John 4:14).
 All other “happiness” is an impostor and will not last.
-Ultimately, like chaff which the wind drives away (Psalm 1:4), it will fail to satisfy and lead to perishing.
+Ultimately, like chaff which the wind drives away (Psalm 1:4), it will fail to satisfy and will lead to perishing.
 (Psalm 1:6, 2:12 a)

 Those who have trust in Him, those who find refuge in Him, have true happiness.
-It is possible at times that they fail to appreciated this blessing but such failure does not change to fact that it is theirs.
+It is possible, at times, that they fail to appreciated this blessing but such failure does not change the fact that it is theirs.
 If you lack true happiness, do not have it or fear you have lost it, then ask the Lord to show you yourself.
 In what way are you walking in the counsel of the ungodly, standing in the way of sinners, sitting with the scornful?
 (Psalm 1:1) In what way are you raging, plotting, setting myself against or joining with others to go against the Lord and His Anointed?
 (Psalm 2:1-2) Be wise.
 Be instructed.
 Along with David in Psalm 139, cry out to the Lord, “Search me, O God, and know my heart; try me, and know my anxieties; and see if there is any wicked way in me, and lead me in the way everlasting.
 (Ps 139:23-24) When the Lord shows you something contrary to true happiness, confess it.
 Because of the work the Lord’s fully begotten Son, He is faithful and just to forgive us and cleanse you from any and all unrighteousness.
 (1 John 1:9) Then turn and serve and fear the Lord.
 Be not afraid and rejoice.
 And Kiss the Son.
 Draw near to Him and His Word and find, again, or for the first time, refuge in Him.
 Finding refuge in Him is true happiness.
 Both now and forevermore.

 As we learned in Psalm One, the truly happy man delights in the Law of the Lord and in His Law he meditates day and night.
 He is like a tree planted by the river of living water, which will never run out and continue to nourish into eternity.
 The Law He meditates on is a testimony of the Lord and His Beloved Son and becomes a joy to fulfill.
 He will, along with the rest of the Anointed body of Christ, bring forth fruit and all He does will prosper in accomplishing all the Lord has for Him to accomplish.
 In this is true Blessedness.
 Blessed is this man.